tsabat/inotifywait/README.md

-this project demonstrates that file system events are not propigating to the containers in Docker for Mac.
+this project demonstrates that file system events are not propigating to the containers in Docker for Mac when using Swarm Mode.

 ## requirements